vertex-lab/website/content/docs/nips/verify-reputation-dvm.md

 This service returns reputation information about a pubkey, including a list of pubkeys who follow it sorted by an algorithm.

 Example use-cases:
-  - Assessing trust for a new profile a user comes across, for example by showing which of their followers follow that new profile
+  - Helping users assessing the reputation of a npub
-  - Obtaining verified followers of a new profile
+  - Showing relevant followers of that npub
-  - Detecting the probability that new profile is an impersonator
+  - Reducing the probability of successful impersonators

 ### Kinds